-Describe enrolment figures for the programme and compare them to previous years (include only numbers for the programme accredited by the EEAA).
-Distinguish between full- and part-time students.
+Describe enrolment figures for the programme and compare them to previous years (include only numbers for the programme accredited by the ECTE).
+Distinguish between full-and part-time students.

-Total enrolment last academic year

-Average total enrolment in last 3 years

-Comments

-14. Public relations (see 3.2.14 in the EEAA Manual)

-Review the requirements and recommendations articulated in Section 14 of the last School Review Form (summarised in the Follow-up Form) and describe the progressions.
-Add supporting documents as appropriate.

-Describe the results of internal evaluations and the follow-up during the last academic year in the area of publicity.
+Total enrolment last academic year Average total enrolment in last 3 years Comments 14.
+Public r relations (see 3.2.14 in the ECTE Manual) Revi Revi ew the requirements and recommendations articulated in Section 14 of the last School ew Form (summarised in the Follow-up Form) and describe the progressions.
+Add porting documents as appropriate.
+Desc cribe the results of internal evaluations and the follow-up during the last academic year in th e area of publicity .
 Add supporting documents as appropriate.